rcl-identity/docs/aadb2c.md

 - Copy the value for the secret for configuration purposes

+    - Client Secret

 ![image](/images/aadb2c/app-registration6.png)

 # Access the Microsoft Graph

-The Microsoft Graph API provides programmatic access to AAD B2C users.
-We will configure the web application we created in the previous section to access the Microsoft Graph.
+The Microsoft Graph API provides programmatic access to manage AAD B2C *Users*.
+We will configure the web application we created previously to access the Microsoft Graph.

-- Open the AAD B2C tenant and open the web application
+- Open the AAD B2C tenant and then open the web application

 ![image](/images/aadb2c/ms-graph.png)